tobsan/tobsan.se/_posts/2021-06-28-sourdough.md

 Pros:
 - Timing is much more relaxed.
 Now this is similar to making bread with regular yeast but putting it in the fridge overnight.
-- The bread becomes quite tasty.
-I haven't tried making rye bread yet, so it might be an unfair comparison
+- The bread becomes quite tasty. <strike>I haven't tried making rye bread yet, so it might be an unfair comparison.</strike> Rye bread doesn't become as tasty though.
 - Looking cool and being able to blog about sour dough bread.

 Cons: